 Ōsōji

-Japanese culture is one of those that most honors and actively practices the heritage of its ancestors.
-And I’m a huge fan of one of them.
+Japanese culture is often regarded as one that deeply honours and actively preserves the heritage of its ancestors.
+And I must admit, I'm particularly fond of one of its traditions.

-Ōsōji is a major cleaning that takes place before the year finishes.
+Ōsōji is a thorough end-of-year cleaning that takes place just before the new year begins.

-This major cleaning, besides hygienic, is also symbolic.
-It may seem somewhat woo-woo at first, but it’s actually a very practical custom, since the goal is to reflect on every aspect that has happened throughout the year so as not to carry that into the following year: situations, objects we welcome into our homes, which corners have been neglected, what has been broken, and so on.
-It's essentially a personal audit.
+This practice, beyond its hygienic purpose, is also deeply symbolic.
+It may seem somewhat woo-woo at first, but it is, in fact, highly practical: its aim is to reflect on everything that has unfolded throughout the year, so as not to carry it forward into the next—situations, objects we bring into our homes, neglected corners, broken things, and so on.
+In essence, it is a kind of personal audit.

-This meditative exercise goes from homes to schools, businesses, and temples.
-Before gathering to celebrate the end of a cycle, everyone—young and old—would organize to dust and restore every single place.
-In this way, they would start the coming year purified and renewed
+This meditative exercise extends from homes to schools, businesses, and temples.
+Before gathering to mark the end of a cycle, people of all ages come together to clean and restore every space.
+In doing so, they welcome the new yearwith a sense of renewal and clarity.

-Last December 2025, I researched and carried out a modern equivalent of what this practice would look like nowadays (here my personal chart).
-And I have the feeling this won’t be the last time.
+Last December 2025, I researched and carried out my own modern interpretation of this practice (here my personal chart).
+And I have the feeling it won’t be the last time.

-I’ll also drop a link to the channel of a wonderful guy who showcases many Japanese customs —including this one, of course.
+I’ll also include a link to a wonderful creator who shares many aspects of Japanese customs —including this tradition, of course.

 Samurai Matcha